reg1z/reg1z/README.md

-## About Me
+### Who am I?

-I'm a security engineer building slop filters for AI-assisted development.
+A security engineer building slop filters for AI-assisted development.

 ### What I'm working on: